 We are occasionally going out sailing on the Pacific Gillnetter and the Bush Island Boat.
-Please contact us at email@example.com if you would like to sign up for one of these several hour-long outings on Richardson Bay.
-The sailing program is volunteer operated.
-We welcome new volunteers to help with cleaning and maintaining the boats.
+Please contact us at firstname.lastname@example.org if you would like to sign up for one of these several hour-long outings on Richardson Bay.
+All participants must have sailing experience, and must read and sign the liability release forms before going out on Arques School boats.

 November 8, 2017

-Holden Crane and Anton Hottner take over teaching the Saturday Class and much of the Apprenticeship Program at the Arques School.
+Holden Crane and Anton Hottner take over teaching the Saturday Class at the Arques School.
 Holden and Anton are graduate apprentices of the School with three decades of traditional boatbuilding and restoration between them.
 Bob Darr will remain as School Director and head instructor in the Traditional Boat Design Class.

 The Arques School’s curriculum was in large measure inspired by the late Haldon Chase’s teachings.
 Hal admired the superb aesthetics of 19th and early 20th century American wooden sailing and rowing boats.
 A champion of sustainability in the 1970′s, Hal taught the use of suitable locally growing trees for building traditional boats.

 Bob Darr: I met Hal Chase in 1973 when I lived in Bolinas.
 I walked by him one day carrying my infant daughter in a sling.
 Hal was working on a Tancook Whaler he was building at his place on the Bolinas Mesa.
 From a distance I had noticed that there were no bumps in the curves of the hull planking.
 “No butt blocks!”
 I cried out just as Hal’s head disappeared below the hatch.
 He immediately reappeared smiling and invited me to join him for coffee.